How to Automate LinkedIn Messaging in 2025? Hands-on Guide

 Does LinkedIn send automated messages?

-Well, it depends on what type of automated messages we’re talking about.
+Well, it depends on what type of LinkedIn automated messaging we’re talking about.

 In case you want to set up an autoresponder or make the messaging a bit more prompt, LinkedIn offers a set of solutions to facilitate that.
 This includes smart response suggestions for quick reply.